Backrooms Plot and Ending Explained: The Maze Beneath the Showroom

 The horror of being copied

 The Still Life gives the film its sharpest nightmare image.
 The Backrooms do not only trap bodies.
-They may reproduce them as distorted objects.
+They reproduce them as distorted objects, one copy per real person, keeping whatever was worst.
 That turns identity into something unstable, editable, and vulnerable to bad replication.

 Institutional curiosity as another maze

 Async's presence suggests that humans respond to the unknowable by building systems around it.
+A company that once imaged the inside of the body now tries to colonise the inside of reality.
 The film does not present that as salvation.
 It presents it as another kind of enclosure: labs, outposts, tests, evaluations, and files added to a space that may never care about human categories.

 The ending in one clear reading

 Backrooms ends as a story about a man who finds an impossible place and mistakes it for meaning.
 Clark enters the maze because his ordinary life has become unbearable.
 He keeps returning because the maze gives him scale, mystery, and an escape from shame.
 He brings others into it because he needs proof.
 When people die, he does not return to accountability.
-He goes deeper.
+He goes deeper, until the maze keeps him as Pirate Clark, a Still Life made of his cruelty.

 Mary follows because she is the one person still trying to understand him without surrendering to his fantasy.
 But the Backrooms do not simply reveal Clark.
 They reveal Mary too.
-The space turns both characters' wounds into geography.
+The space turns both characters' wounds into geography, and Mary only breaks free by using a fragment of her own childhood prison as a weapon.

-Clark dies when he confronts a distorted version of himself, the Still Life.
-Mary survives the chase, but survival is compromised.
-Async's involvement and the final warping image suggest that nobody exits the Backrooms cleanly.
-Even if the body comes out, the maze keeps a version of you.
+Her freedom does not last.
+Async catches her, Phil tells her the maze is an echo chamber for memory, and the final pan reveals a Still Life Mary already trapped below.
+Even when the body comes out, the maze keeps a version of you.
 It remembers badly.
 It copies badly.
 It turns people into rooms, images, files, entities, and questions.

 That is the real horror of Kane Parsons' film.
 The Backrooms are not only a place where people disappear.
 They are a place where people are misunderstood forever.